emeralddawns/python-challenge/README.md

 # What each code does (in general terms)
 Both codes open their corresponding CSV, read thru the values and calculate/create any desired values or lists, and then print summaries to both the terminal and a text file

-# What the codes calculate
+# What each code calculates
 The **PyBank** code currently calculates the following:

     The total number of months included in the dataset